nuriel77/iri-lb-haproxy/README.md

 Consul holds a registry of services.
 The services can be, in our example, IRI nodes.
 We register the IRI nodes in Consul using its API and add a health check.

-We are able to add some meta-tags that are going to help control a configuration per IRI node, for example, whether to check if this node has PoW, whether we should authenticate to it via HTTPS, define timeout, max connections and so on.
+We are able to add some meta-tags that are going to help control a configuration per IRI node, for example, whether to check if this node has PoW, whether we should authenticate to it via HTTPS, define timeout, weight, max connections and so on.

 Once a service is registered Consul begins to run periodic health checks (defined by our custom script).
 If the health check is successful or failed will determine if HAProxy keeps it in its pool as a valid node to proxy traffic to.

-Consul uses a "watch" handler.
-This is a Python script that reads the services (and respective health check status) from Consul and configures HAProxy accordingly.
+Consul-template watches for any changes in consul (new/removed services, health check status etc) and updates haproxy's configuration if needed.

 ## HAProxy